 Hypnosis is an altered state.
 Using a combination of guided relaxation and focused concentration, you learn to relax your physical body and reach a deeper state of awareness, through which the potential of the subconscious is available.

-Whether it’s used to program your mind for success or achievement, to improve memory (for example, to memorize the lines of a script or prepare for an exam), to improve your sports performance, to believe in achieving your career goals, or to reduce anxiety, hypnosis can reprogram the mind for change.
+Whether it’s used to program your mind for success or achievement, to improve memory (for example, to memorize the lines of a script or prepare for an exam), to improve your sports performance, to believe in achieving your career goals, or to reduce stress, hypnosis can reprogram the mind for change.

 One of the key benefits of hypnosis lies in its stress-reducing capacity.
 It is always relaxing, no matter what your specific goal might be—whether it is weight loss, smoking cessation or sports enhancement, there is always the gift of relaxation as part of the experience.
 Many people find that patterns of insomnia reduce or even disappear after they become skilled at self hypnosis.

-Hypnotherapy can help you to:
+HYPNOSIS can help you to:

-Reduce stress
+Reduce stress and fears

 Stop smoking

-Release emotions underlying disease patterns
+Release negative emotions

 Deal with insomnia